tuvllms/nlp-spring-2025/_pages/about.md

 This course provides an in-depth exploration of Natural Language Processing (NLP) with a focus on the principles and techniques behind the development of large language models (LLMs).
 Topics include foundational NLP concepts, neural language models, transformer architectures, pretraining and fine-tuning techniques, prompt engineering, LLM alignment, evaluation methods, model efficiency and adaptability, advanced reasoning, tool-use LLMs, LLM agents, etc. Students will gain practical experience through coding assignments and a project, preparing them to design and evaluate state-of-the-art LLMs for real-world applications.

 <b>Prerequisites</b>
-- Familiarity with basic machine learning and deep learning concepts
+- Familiarity with basic machine learning concepts
 - Proficiency in Python programming

 ***